1961 United Nations Secretary-General selection: Negotiations

+The developing world insisted on a secretary-general from a non-European nation, and Hammarskjöld himself had stated that his successor should be from Asia or Africa.

 Mongi Slim of Tunisia was elected President of the General Assembly on 21 September 1961.
 The United States came up with a plan for Slim to carry out the duties of secretary-general, while he would delegate his own duties to one of the Vice-Presidents of the General Assembly.
 However, Slim insisted that the General Assembly would not act until the candidates had first been submitted to the Security Council.
 Nathan Barnes of Liberia, as President of the Security Council, attempted to arrange for Great Power consultations on the topic.
 However, the Soviet Union refused to attend any meeting that included Ambassador Tsiang Tingfu of Nationalist China, on the grounds that the Chinese seat at the United Nations actually belonged to Communist China.

 After the rejection of Great Power consultations, the two superpowers negotiated bilaterally on the secretary-generalship.
 Soviet ambassador Valerian Zorin met with U.S. ambassador Adlai Stevenson II on 29 September 1961, and the superpowers moved closer to agreement over the next week.
 The Soviet Union agreed to select a single acting secretary-general, and the United States dropped Mongi Slim in favor of U Thant.
 The Arab countries were also willing to accept Thant, even though Burma had diplomatic relations with Israel.
 The principal opposition to Thant came from Western Europe, Latin America, and the French-speaking countries of Africa.